lpacher/lae/fpga/practicum/15_jtag_tcl/README.md

 <br />

-Explore all **command-line switches and options** available for these Tcl commands.
+Explore all **command-line switches and options** available for Vivado JTAG Tcl commands.

 <br />
 <!--------------------------------------------------------------------->